rwdroge/pug2024OTEL/README.md

 > prometheus
 >```

-(Or use the docker compose file to start the full stack with one command :))
+If you want to use the Docker stack for the metrics, do the following

 #### Tasks